LorenzoBettini/tycho-xtend-sonar/README.md

-This example demonstrates how to collect code coverage by tests, which executed by [tycho-surefire-plugin](http://www.eclipse.org/tycho/).
+This example demonstrates how to collect code coverage by tests, which executed by [tycho-surefire-plugin](http://www.eclipse.org/tycho/) and the xtend-maven-plugin.

 Prerequisites
 =============